GeotrekCE/Geotrek-rando-v3/docs/customization.md

     You can find more examples and more details following this link : https://nextjs.org/docs/api-reference/next.config.js/redirects

-### _Warning:_
+> [!WARNING]

-- When setting up Google Analytics, you have to setup a flow.
+> - When setting up Google Analytics, you have to setup a flow.
 When setting up the flow, be careful to enter the corresponding url (the url of your website), otherwise the data will not be received.
-- By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.
+> - By default Google analytics is disabled (`googleAnalyticsId` set to `null`), you will have to override it in the `global.json` file of your customization folder.

 ## Colors